 If the screening procedures show that you can continue to be in the study, and you choose to take part, then you will have the following tests and procedures done.
-All study procedures will be done at UCSF [REDACTED] in San Francisco, California, during a single study visit.
+All study procedures will be done at UCSF China Basin Imaging Center in San Francisco, California, during a single study visit.

-- 18F-fluorocholine (FCH) administration: A venous catheter will be placed in your arm, and the FCH will be given by intravenous (IV) injection. - Your infusion will take about 1-2 minutes. - PET Imaging: A PET scan will be done around 20 minutes after the injection of the FCH imaging agent.
-The pictures taken will allow researchers to look for cells that accumulate the imaging agent.
-During imaging you will be asked to lie still and may be asked to hold your breath for a few seconds.
-No CT or MRI contrast will be administered as part of this study. - Imaging will be performed by either PET/CT or PET/MRI, your endocrine surgeon will discuss with you which imaging test is most appropriate for your care:
+- Gallium-68 HBED-CC PMSA administration: A venous catheter will be placed in your arm, and the Ga-68 PSMA will be given by intravenous (IV) injection. - Your infusion will take about 1-2 minutes. - PET Imaging: A PET scan will be done around 60 minutes after the injection of the Gallium-68 HBED-CC PSMA imaging agent.
+The pictures taken will allow researchers to look for tumors cells that accumulate the imaging agent.
+If you need it, you can get some medication from your referring provider, such as lorazepam (Ativan), to keep from feeling anxious or nervous during the scan.
+During imaging you will be asked to lie still and may be asked to hold your breath for a few seconds. - At the time of receiving the imaging agent, you may be given Lasix through your IV.
+If you have known allergies to sulfa containing medications, please tell your study doctor as you may have an allergic reaction to Lasix.
+Lasix is administered in order to clear your urinary system and will make you urinate.